wazuh/wazuh-dashboard-plugins/public/react-services/error-management/docs/README.md

 | Decorator | On component user event methods          |

+# Use cases examples documentation

-For more details about the usage you can check the `unit tests` files for every artefact implemented in the error management solution.
+For more details about the usage you can check [the examples documentation folder](../docs/examples)